flashlight/flashlight/docs/source/serialization.rst

   fl::save("<filepath>", module, config);

-To deserialize, use `load` function
+To deserialize, use `load` function:

 ::